noodlefrenzy/coreos-azure/README.md

 azure vm endpoint --lb-set-name http create coreos-3 80 80
 ```

 Then run the script to launch your CoreOS cluster.
-This will create a three machine cluster and load balance all of them behind a cloud service.
+This will create a three machine cluster and load balance all of them behind the cloud service you created.

 ```
 $ ./create-cluster